rocket-pool/RPIPs/RPIPs/RPIP-bounty_mechanism.md

 #### Lever Incentives
 * The incentive attached to each lever MAY be set by the GMC.
 * Levers MAY have an absolute and/or a relative component.
-* Incentives for a given bounty MUST NOT reduce the bounty hunters award pay-out.
+* Incentives for a given bounty MUST NOT reduce the bounty hunters award payout.
 * When incentive levers are modified by the GMC, incentives SHOULD be paid out in such a way that ambiguity favors incentive recipients.
-* The total cost of lever incentives is not fixed.
-The GMC SHOULD set lever incentives with caution when funds are limited.
+* The total cost of lever incentives is not limited.
+The GMC SHOULD set lever incentives with caution.

-#### Pay-out
+#### Payout
 * Bounty incentives SHOULD be paid out of the GMC budget.
-* Incentive pay-outs SHOULD take place within the GMC's regular pay-out schedule.
+* Incentive payouts SHOULD take place within the GMC's regular payout schedule.
-* Incentive pay-outs MUST be denominated in dollars and SHOULD be paid out in one of the GMC's accepted pay-out token options, selected by the recipient.
+* Incentive payouts MUST be denominated in dollars and SHOULD be paid out in one of the GMC's accepted payout token options, selected by the recipient.

 #### Lever A: Proposal Incentive
 The proposal incentive lever aims to influence the number of bounty proposals that are received by the GMC.
 * This incentive SHOULD be paid to the proposal author for a bounty proposal that is adopted by the GMC.
-* Individual incentive pay-outs for this lever MAY be reduced at the GMC's discretion based on proposal quality and completeness.
+* Individual incentive payouts for this lever MAY be reduced at the GMC's discretion based on proposal quality and completeness.
 * Bounty definitions do not need to be included for a proposer to receive this incentive.

 #### Lever B: Definition Incentive
 The definition incentive lever aims to influence the quality and completeness of bounty definitions accompanying bounty proposals.
 * This incentive SHOULD be paid to the definition author for bounty definitions provided alongside a bounty proposal that is adopted by the GMC.
-* This incentive pay-out SHOULD be paid a maximum of once per proposal, even if the bounty proposal is split into multiple definitions.
+* This incentive payout SHOULD be paid a maximum of once per proposal, even if the bounty proposal is split into multiple definitions.
-* Individual incentive pay-outs for this lever MAY be reduced at the GMC's discretion based on definition quality and completeness.
+* Individual incentive payouts for this lever MAY be reduced at the GMC's discretion based on definition quality and completeness.

 #### Lever C: Support Incentive
 The support incentive lever aims to influence the quality and consistency of bounty work submitted by bounty hunters.
 It aims to do this by rewarding contacts that support, oversee, and assist bounty hunters meet the requirements of open bounties.